nalagoz/data-spotify-releases/readme.md

 If you are a (potential) user of the data, please directly access its documentation using the link above.

+__Note:__ The data set is *not* released to the public yet (expected end of 2020).
+For questions, please mail h.datta@tilburguniversity.edu.
+The documentation of the data can already be accessed in `doc\readme-data.txt`.

 ## Maintaining new releases of the data

 Use this repository to maintain the dataset.